 Nvidia GeForce RTX 4080: Stock shortages and restocks

 Stock shortages and frustrating restocks are the elephant in the room when it comes to talking about the Nvidia GeForce RTX 4080.
-We’ve already touched upon the subject matter above, but there are reasons to be hopeful that the launch of Nvidia’s latest graphics cards will be a tad smoother than the 30-series.
+We’ve already touched upon the subject matter above, but there are reasons to be hopeful that things will go smoother with Nvidia’s latest graphics cards.

-We’re keeping our fingers very tightly crossed that Nvidia and its manufacturing partners are working hard behind the scenes to ensure the rollout of these cards is as smooth as possible.
+We’re keeping our fingers very tightly crossed that Nvidia and its manufacturing partners are working hard behind the scenes to ensure the rollout of these cards goes off without too many issues.
 Plus, we’d like to see retailers be a little more proactive in attempting to prevent their supply of 40-series cards from ending up in the hands of scalpers.